tanthehack/re-code-report/report.typ

 \

 There are various types of static analysis tools available, each specializing in different programming languages and types of defects.
 Some tools focus on general-purpose code analysis, while others are tailored for specific languages like C/C++, Java, or Python.
-These tools such as Cppcheck #footnote[Cppcheck: https://cppcheck.sourceforge.io/], FindBugs #footnote[FindBugs: https://findbugs.sourceforge.net/], and SonarQube #footnote[SonarQube: https://en.wikipedia.org/wiki/SonarQube], use predefined rules or patterns to identify issues and provide actionable insights to developers for improving code quality.
+These tools such as Cppcheck, FindBugs, and SonarQube, use predefined rules or patterns to identify issues and provide actionable insights to developers for improving code quality.
 Static analysis tools are continuously evolving to meet the changing needs of software development and to provide more comprehensive coverage in detecting defects and vulnerabilities within the codebase @nach_2019.

 ])